Skip to content

 data Any

 The mutable data structure to modify (dict or list).
-Intermediate containers are created automatically, but the root must be mutable.
+The root container must already exist and be mutable.

 required